 Asthma-related deaths in Australia have now dropped from a peak of 964 in 1989 to less than half that number today.
 Yet every asthma death is a tragedy, and people of all ages must continue to take asthma seriously.

-To read about what this means for the asthma community, go to our media release: Asthma deaths data prompts alert for older women.
+To read about what this means for the asthma community, go to our media release: Women most likely to die from asthma - older women urged to take extra care.

 Note: Asthma-related deaths are shown under the codes Asthma & Status Asthmaticus (J45 & J46).